 At Gladstone Primary Academy we follow Development Matters in Early Years Foundation Stage and the National Curriculum for Key Stage One and Key Stage Two.

-Click here for the Government document, outlining the aims and programmes of study for pupils of primary age in Years 1 to 6.
+Click here for the National Curriculum document, outlining the aims and programmes of study for pupils of primary age in Years 1 to 6.

-From Year 1 we use an approach in English and maths that uses a stage, not age approach.
+From Year 1 we use an approach in English and maths that uses a stage, not age approach called Mckie Mastery.
 This means that children may be in English and maths classes with children from other year groups.
 The range of ability is narrower in these 'Power Groups,' so that the teaching can be pitched at a level that challenges all children in the group.
 Teaching is planned from documents that set out the progression in concepts.
-An example from maths, on block and bar charts, can be found at the bottom of this page.
+An example of a progression document from maths, on block and bar charts, can be found at the bottom of this page.

-Each lesson is structured to promote children's engagement, leading to independence and better recall.
+Each Mckie Mastery lesson is structured to promote children's engagement, leading to independence and better recall.

 - Children will watch and listen to the teacher model and 'think aloud' the concept the children are learning.